This post was updated 8 January, 2017

 The Open Video Project site has an excellent search engine: you can narrow your search to films of a specific duration (less than one minute or 1-2 minutes).
 You can also search for silent films which are very useful for film scoring projects.

 The Obama administration kindly assigned a Creative Commons license to all material on the Whitehouse website, which means that you’re free to download pictures, video and text and use it for your own purposes as long as you attribute the source of the material.

 Brick films are stop-motion animation films using Lego blocks and Lego characters.
 There’s a strong brick film community and some great examples can be seen in this round-up of the Top 10 Lego Movie Tributes on Youtube.

 There’s quite a large collection of Creative Commons Licensed brick films on the archive.org website and music teacher Sarah Johnston has shortlisted her favourites for use by students in GarageBand film scoring projects in this list.

-And one last small piece of advice: it’s a good idea to download any potential videos, ahead of time, on your own.
-Not all of the material on these websites is suitable for students.
+- It’s best to download any potential videos, ahead of time, on your own.
+Not all of the material on these websites is suitable for students

 - Allow yourself a decent amount of time to look for suitable clips.
 It can be a big time-suck!